Hermitter/chacin.dev/README.md

 # Overview
+> License does not cover blog content

 [chacin.dev](https://chacin.dev) is my personal website & Markdown blog for personal tutorials I want to keep track of in the future.

 # Todo
 - [ ] Add more Markdown features
 - [ ] Live reloading for `posts` folder